IMEDEA/mitogenomics/README.md

 **10) The genome is incomplete and missing an inner portion of a single gene**

 This occurrence must be manually annotated in the feature table.

-# Full pipeline example (example files in /example/)

-**Input files are provided in the .../mitogenomics/example/input folder**

-Hyalella_solida_mitogenome.fas		Mitogenome sequence in fasta format

-Hyalella_solida_genes_mitos2.fas		MITOS2 output, automatic annotation of the genome.

-Hyalella_solida_assembly_manually_curated.fas		MITOS2 output manually curated in an alignment editor (SeaView or Aliview).
-In this example, duplicated genes have been removed or merged, the boundaries of some genes have been corrected and names of gene names have been made compliant (see FAQs)

-forward_genes.txt		List of genes in forward orientation

-submission_template.sbt		Submission information created using the NCBI web function at https://submit.ncbi.nlm.nih.gov/genbank/template/submission/